MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/overview.md

 Welcome to the Dynamics 365 Customer Engagement (on-premises) Help!

-As of October 2019, the Dynamics 365 for Customer Engagement SKU/license plan is no longer available for "online" customers.
+Effective October 2019, the Dynamics 365 for Customer Engagement SKU/license plan is no longer available for "online" customers.
 More information: \<link to blog announcement>

 With this change for *online* customers, we are no longer using the term "Dynamics 365 for Customer Engagement apps" to refer to the collection of following apps and its related services:
 - Dynamics 365 Sales